Command line interface¶

 For some modules the

-help command can be supplied with a command name as an additional argument to get specific help for each command:
+help command can be supplied with a command name as an additional argument to get specific help for a command:

-$ veyon-ctl remoteaccess help control remoteaccess control <host>
+$ veyon-cli remoteaccess help control remoteaccess control <host>

 Authentication key management¶

-authkeys module allows the management of authentication keys so that common operations such as importing an authentication key or assigning a user group can be easily automated.
+authkeys module allows the management of authentication keys so that common operations such as importing an authentication key or assigning a user group can be automated easily.

-- This command creates a new pair of authentication keys and stores the private and public keys in the configured key directory.
+This command creates a authentication key pair with name <NAME> and saves private and public key to the configured key directories.
 The parameter must be a name for the key, which may only contain letters.

 export <KEY> [<FILE>]